rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/trees.md

 A tree is an abstract data type that represent a hierarchical tree structure with a set of connect nodes.

-**Traversal** -> in a non-linear data structure like a tree is the process of visiting / accessing each node in a tree in specific order.

 Each node can be connected to many children(depending on the type of tree) but must be connect to ONLY one parent, expect for the *root* node which has no parent.

 [Diagram of a typical tree](https://www.geeksforgeeks.org/introduction-to-tree-data-structure-and-algorithm-tutorials/?ref=lbp)